Healthy Homemade Coffee Creamer

 However, if you use vanilla extract you do not need to use a strainer or let the mixture sit on the stovetop for 30 minutes to infuse!
 Simply whisk it in!

-2. In the freezer.
-I often freeze this healthy coffee creamer so it lasts even longer.
-To do this, I recommend pouring the coffee creamer into an ice cube tray and freezing it into cubes.
-Then you can simply remove one or two cubes at a time to use in your morning coffee!
-I do recommend warming the frozen vanilla coffee creamer in the microwave in your coffee mug before adding the coffee so that it doesn’t cool it off too much!
+Transfer the frozen cubes of creamer to an airtight container or bag.
+Remove one or two cubes at a time to use in your morning coffee.
+I do recommend warming the frozen homemade coffee creamer in the microwave in your coffee mug before adding the coffee so that it doesn’t cool it off.

-Recipe FAQs
+Homemade Coffee Creamer Recipe FAQs

 If you’re curious about the benefits of making your own coffee creamer, check out this article from Prevention Magazine, where this very recipe was featured, “5 Worst Things in your Coffee Creamer – And What You Should Use Instead.”

 While some store bought varieties are not good (at all), this homemade paleo coffee creamer IS totally healthy!
-It’s dairy-free, refined-sugar free, vegan and paleo!
+It’sย dairy-free, refined-sugar free, vegan and paleo!
 It adds the perfect flavor and creaminess to your coffee without sacrificing health or taste!
 PLUS it is only 4 ingredients and is crazy easy!

 Absolutely!
 We use coconut milk or coconut cream in this recipe and it turns out amazingly creamy and ultra delicious!
 Coconut milk is my favorite base for coffee creamer!